angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 ### Deckbuilding Ratios

 In terms of deckbuilding ratios.
 You should have at a minimum four copies of Doomsday.
-If you prefer a slower, more control style of play then you don't need to have any more as you should naturally find them through your other cantrips and general desired length of play.
+If you prefer a slower, more control-esque style of play then you don't need to have any more as you should naturally find them through your other cantrips and general desired length of play.
 If you want a balanced style list then you should look to have around six copies of Doomsday (four Doomsday and two tutors).
 If you want a faster build then you want to aim for seven to eight copies of Doomsday (four Doomsday and three to four tutors).
 For faster builds the cheaper mana cost tutors are favourable whilst for slower ones the more expensive may be better options.